Pool Care Guide

 Shock weekly

-1 lb cal-hypo per 10,000 gallons weekly keeps chlorine demand from accumulating.
-High-load or hot pools may need twice-weekly in peak season.
+A weekly maintenance shock of about 1 lb cal-hypo per 10,000 gallons keeps chlorine demand from building.
+High bather load or heat may call for twice-weekly shocking.

 03